 Over my years working in industry, I have seen many changes in economic conditions and have always been inspired by the determination of Kwinana industry to innovate, adapt and remain relevant.
-Regrettably, a number of similar industrial operations throughout Australia have been slow to change, and as a result have either reduced operational activities or transitioned their investments offshore.
-For the most part, the Kwinana Industrial Area (KIA) has punched well above its weight, and is recognised internationally for its growth, longevity and the +150 cross boundary process flow synergies between KIA businesses.
-These synergies offer considerable competitive advantage to industries that have established themselves together, and these advantages are of critical importance during uncertain times and when overcapacity exists in the global economy.
+Regrettably, a number of similar industrial operations throughout Australia have been slow to adapt to headwinds, and as a result have either reduced operational activities or transitioned their investments offshore.
+For the most part, the Kwinana Industrial Area (KIA) has punched well above its weight, and is recognised internationally for its growth, longevity and its more than170 cross boundary process flow synergies between KIA businesses.
+These synergies offer considerable competitive advantage to industries that have established themselves together within the KIA cluster, and these advantages are of critical importance during uncertain times and when overcapacity exists in the global economy.

-Despite the turbulence of economic cycles, over the longer term the Kwinana industrial area has remained successful because firstly, existing businesses have been nimble to identify and adjust to headwinds; secondly, they have been quick to seize opportunities and leverage existing capabilities; and thirdly, they utilise their highly determined, talented and committed employees.
-Businesses and their employees have worked hard to remain competitive and adapt to various economic headwinds with great success for them and the local community.
+Despite the turbulence of economic cycles, over the longer term the KIA has remained successful because; firstly, existing businesses have been nimble to identify and adjust to headwinds; secondly, they have been quick to seize opportunities and leverage existing capabilities; and thirdly, they utilise their highly determined, talented and committed employees.